bailey-lab/MIPTools/guides/analysis-pipeline.rst

 Next, we can run the :ref:`wrangler app <wrangler-app>`.
 For additional instructions on what each flag represents, consult the :ref:`man page
 <wrangler-app>` for the app or the built in documentation with
-:code:`singularity run --app wrangler miptools_dev.sif -h`.
+:code:`singularity run --app wrangler miptools_v0.4.0.sif -h`.

 .. code-block:: shell